Reversing Alopecia Preview Tutorial

 Additionally, we can never sidestep the role of other factors in hair loss, like hormones (so many hormones), infections, allergies, gut dysbiosis, and nutrient deficiencies, to name a few.
 They all can play a significant role in shedding.
 Addressing these things simultaneously—with the understanding that it all works together!—can yield huge results.

 In other words, you have to treat the body systemically.
 Simply focusing on the scalp is what we’ve been told to do, but rarely (if ever) works longterm.

-I’ve now taught two Reversing Alopecia Masterclass Series and this is what my participants had to say.
+I’ve now taught three Reversing Alopecia Masterclass Series and this is what my participants had to say.
 I wasn’t necessarily expecting any of them to start growing hair in the short-term, given that it can take a while for follicles to be signaled, but some of them saw immediate results.